elb-min-uhh/atom-elearnjs/README.md

         horizontally)
         * Workaround: add forced page break
             `<div style="page-break-before: always;"></div>`
+* Windows:
-    * _.woff_ fonts are not generally supported by _phantom.js_ which is used in the _.pdf_ conversion process.
+    * _.woff_ fonts are not supported by _phantom.js_, which is used in the _.pdf_ conversion process.
 Fonts might appear differently.
-        Consider using a _.tff_ overwrite in the PDF specific CSS file (check the settings)
+    Consider using a _.ttf_ in the PDF specific CSS file (check the settings)
 * Linux/Mac OS:
     * PDF output is zoomed
         * Workaround: zoom factor of ~0.7